Kasi (film)

 Kasi is a 2001 Indian Tamil-language drama film written and directed by Vinayan.
-A remake of the director's own Malayalam film Vasanthiyum Lakshmiyum Pinne Njaanum (1999), the film has Vikram playing the eponymous character of a blind village singer, while Kaveri (reprising her role from the original) and Kavya Madhavan (in her Tamil debut) play supporting roles.
+A remake of the director's Malayalam film Vasanthiyum Lakshmiyum Pinne Njaanum (1999), it has Vikram playing the eponymous character of a blind village singer, while Kaveri (reprising her role from the original) and Kavya Madhavan (in her Tamil debut) play key roles.
 The film was produced by Aroma Mani for Sunitha Productions.
-The film score and soundtrack was composed by Ilaiyaraaja.
+The music was composed by Ilaiyaraaja.

-The film was released on 14 December 2001.
-Vikram won the Filmfare Best Actor Award and Cinema Express Award for Best Actor – Tamil.
+The film was released on 14 November 2001, and became a commercial success.
+For his performance, Vikram won the Filmfare Best Actor Award and Cinema Express Award for Best Actor – Tamil.

 Plot

-Kasi is a blind poet and talented singer who supports his family by his songs.
-He lives in a village in Tanjore district and has an older brother Sevalai, who is a drunkard; an abusive, crippled father Valaiyapathy; and a younger sister Lakshmi.
+Kasi is a blind poet and talented singer who supports his family with his songs.
+He lives in a village in Tanjore district and has a drunkard older brother Sevalai; an abusive, crippled father Valaiyapathy; and a younger sister Lakshmi.
 When the local landlord and former MP Raghupathi returns to the district, he promises to help the locals.
-Raghupathi has a reputation as a god in the area because of his charitable works, and when a specialist eye doctor arrives, he promises to pay the fees for an operation to give back Kasi's vision.
-Elated by this news, Kasi learns that he has to find an eye donor.
+Raghupathi is known as a god in the area for his charitable work.
+When a specialist eye doctor arrives, he promises to pay the operation fees to restore Kasi's vision.
+Elated by the news, Kasi learns he must find an eye donor.
 His lover Kaveri, who cannot speak, offers one of her eyes.
-Weeks later he receives Dinesh, the son of a powerful union minister, and his wife Radhika.
-Unfortunately, the "god-like" Raghupathi and Dinesh are not what they seem.
+Weeks later, he receives Dinesh, the son of a powerful union minister, and his wife Radhika.
+Unfortunately, turns out that the "god-like" Raghupathi and Dinesh are not what they seem.
 Blissfully unaware of the sadness of those around him, Kasi looks forward to his operation.
-One morning, on the day of the operation, Lakshmi was found dead, and it is figured out that she committed suicide because of Raghupathi.
-When Raghupathi comes to attend the funeral, Kasi explains to Raghupathi what the latter did as he kills Raghupathi by choking him.
+One morning, on the day of the operation, Lakshmi was found dead.
+It is revealed that she committed suicide because of Raghupathi.
+When Raghupathi comes to attend the funeral, Kasi explains to Raghupathi what the latter did while choking him to death.

 Production

 Malayalam actress Kavya Madhavan made her debut in Tamil film industry with the character named Lakshmi after being impressed by its original Malayalam version, which was done by actress Praveena.
 The shooting was completed in just 45 days.
 While preparing to play a blind singer, Vikram practised drawing his eyeballs up into their sockets so that only the whites could be seen.
 Once the shoot started, he would roll his eyeballs up through the whole day on the set, and would subsequently do eye exercises at the end of the day's shoot so that he would not end up with a squint.
 His eyesight was later weakened as a result of his work on the film.
 To achieve a darker skin tone, he sunbathed on the terrace of his beachside home in Chennai for a sunburnt look.